isnajer/waves-demo/README.md

 # WAVES - Sound Therapy On-Demand

+WAVES is a web application for on-demand holistic health practices.

 For many, wellness services are unaffordable, inaccessible, and require advanced planning.
 WAVES’s mission is to expand access to free holistic wellness services and connect people directly to at-home and in-person wellness practices.
 WAVES is designed to embed wellbeing into your daily routine, customized to your goals.